 Audry joined Foundation North in July 2016 and was most recently consulting in the sport and recreation sector.
 Audry has a broad range of experience ranging from sports facility feasibility assessment to working in high performance sport.
 Of Samoan/Chinese – Falkland Island descent, Audry is a first generation New Zealander born and raised in Auckland.
 She graduated from AUT University with a Bachelor of Sport and Recreation and from Victoria University (Melbourne) with a Graduate Certificate in Career Counselling for Elite Performers (sport).
 Audry is passionate about yoga, and has a very busy family life with her partner, two fantastic sons and a much loved dog.

 Chief Financial Officer

-Liam joined Foundation North in February 2016 and was most recently CFO at ProCare, Auckland’s largest primary care organisation.
-Prior to roles he’s held at Auckland and Counties Manukau DHBs and Lion Nathan, Liam has worked in a number of private and public sector organisations in both New Zealand and the UK.
-He holds degrees in mathematics and business studies and is an ACA member of Chartered Accountants Australia and New Zealand.
-Liam has an interest in organisational performance reporting especially combining financial with non-financial reporting.
+Liam joined Foundation North in February 2016 having previously been CFO at ProCare, Auckland’s largest primary care organisation.
+Prior to that he held senior finance roles at Auckland and Counties Manukau DHBs and Lion Nathan.
+Liam has worked in a number of private and public sector organisations in both New Zealand and the UK.
+He holds degrees in mathematics and accountancy and is an ACA member of Chartered Accountants Australia & New Zealand.
+Liam has an interest in organisational performance reporting especially in combining financial with non-financial reporting.